 Within easy access of a wide variety of outdoor activities and visitor attractions Hazelgrove Self Catering Cottage, Loch Ness

+East of Inverness a popular outdoor activity is to go dolphin watching in the Moray Firth.
 The Moray Firth, is one of only two places in the UK where bottle-nosed dolphins can be seen.
-There are various boat trips taking visitors out into the Firth where the dolphins will frequently follow the small boat.
+There are various boat trips taking visitors out into the Firth where the dolphins will frequently follow the boats.
 However, we would recommend that you simply head to Chanonry Point near the village of Fortrose on the Black Isle which is just north of Inverness.
-The best times are when the tide is flowing strongly and when the sun is out – they seem to enjoy jumping out of the water when the sun shines!
+The best times to see the dolphins are when the tide is flowing strongly and when the sun is out – they seem to enjoy jumping out of the water when the sun shines!

-These magnificent animals can be seen on many areas of higher ground in the South Loch Ness area.
-Between Whitebridge and Fort Augustus, look out for large groups, mainly in the winter months.
+See Red Deer: These magnificent animals can be seen on many areas of higher ground, particularly in South Loch Ness between Whitebridge and Fort Augustus.
+Look out for large groups, mainly in the winter months.

-RSPB Loch Ruthven Nature Reserve, Inverness-shire.
+RSPB Loch Ruthven Nature Reserve, South Loch Ness.
 This is the best site in Britain to guarantee views of Slavonian grebes with their spectacular breeding colours.
 Ospreys visit almost daily during their season and red-throated divers, goosanders and other waterfowl can be expected.
-Passerines include whinchats, redpolls, wheatears and the occasional ring ouzel.
-You may even see short-eared owls and hen harriers.

 There is good fishing on the lochs on the south side of Loch Ness and the Caledonian Canal in the Great Glen itself.
 Permits are, in most places, excellent value.
 Daily, weekly or season permits are usually available.